-- , certain lakes within the City may be of concern due to phosphorus enrichment.
-Two conditions signal the need for further action: - A lake exceeds the Interim Provincial Water Quality Objective for total phosphorus concentrations (i.e., 10-year mean is greater than 20 micrograms per litre for lake water); or, - A lake has a statistically significant increasing trend in total phosphorus concentrations. - Should condition a) be met, policy 8.4.2.18.4.2.3. (below) will apply.
+- 1. Notwithstanding the policies listed in Section 8.4.1, certain lakes within the City may be of concern due to phosphorus enrichment.
+Two conditions signal the need for further action: - a.
+A lake exceeds the Interim Provincial Water Quality Objective for total phosphorus concentrations (i.e., 10-year mean is greater than 20 micrograms per litre for lake water); or, - b.
+A lake has a statistically significant increasing trend in total phosphorus concentrations. - 2.
+Should condition a) be met, policy 8.4.2.18.4.2.3. (below) will apply.
 Should condition b) be met, the City will undertake a causal study to determine if phosphorus enrichment is primarily of natural or human origin unless the source of the enrichment has already been established.

-Lakes Exceeding the Interim Provincial Water Quality Objective for Total Phosphorus Concentrations lots proposed are without municipal wastewater services;
+3. Lakes Exceeding the Interim Provincial Water Quality Objective for Total Phosphorus Concentrations